pierrechevallier/chevallier-cz/content/posts/wedding.md

 * 6:00 PM Cake cutting
 * And then?
 Party!

-(We have to finish at 12:00 PM but I don't know if we write that here)
+(We have to stop making noise at midnight, but that should be alright!)

 ## “How can we help you?”